-In recent years, the creation of 5-10 minute walking communities that allow residents to live, work and play in the surroundings, became the standard for a contemporary healthy community, this sustainable method helped reduce the effects of climate change, together with the implementation of new technologies to achieve net zero homes and buildings in general.
+In recent years, the creation of five to ten minute walking communities that allow residents to live, work and play in the surroundings, became the standard for a contemporary healthy community, this sustainable method helped reduce the effects of climate change, together with the implementation of new technologies to achieve net zero homes and buildings in general.

 The novel coronavirus has turned out to be a new challenge for urban planners to rethink the concept of building healthy communities.
 Today we need to perform detailed age-group evaluations, seek out better methods of population density spread, and make an effort to balance the natural and human-made environments.

 The present cityscape has undoubtedly done its bit to exacerbate the spread of the disease.
 Closely packed residences and lack of proper health facilities have become once again the perfect environment for COVID outbreaks.

 In this regard, planners need to work in close cooperation with land developers to help improve the quality of outdoor living, provide the communities with services and amenities that support the local economy and reduce our footprint in the environment.